Digging the Dirt is a blog on recent developments in commercial property law in England.

 I haven't been posting so regularly on this blog of late as I've been using twitter instead to post legal updates and links to articles which may be of interest.

 Click on the twitter icon opposite and follow me to see those updates.
 I'll still keep posting here occasionally though when I feel the need.
 Please subscribe using the link opposite if you want to be alerted to new blog posts by email.

-I've been a property lawyer for nearly 30 years, but I certainly don't think I've got all the answers.
+I've been a property lawyer for 30 years, but I certainly don't think I've got all the answers.
 If I've made any howlers, let me know - preferably in a nice way (a novel approach for the Internet, I know).

 Why Digging the Dirt?

 I worked for some years as an associate in the London office of an American law firm.
 I discovered whilst I worked there that in the US attorneys who specialise in “real estate” law are often called “dirt lawyers”, whether that was a term of affection or derision seemed to depend on the context.

 Being an obsessive photographer, I try to use photographs I've taken myself as much as possible on this blog to illustrate the posts, especially as I own the copyright to them!
 I am on flickr if you want to see more of my photography.

 I qualified as a solicitor in England & Wales in 1990 and have 30 years experience in commercial property law.